BornSwanky/InvoiceProcessingThroughUiPath/README.md

 - ## Documentation

-Refer to the FinancialSentimentReport.pdf for detailed documentation on:
+Refer to the InvoiceProcessingUiPathReport.pdf for detailed documentation on:

 - Project objectives
 - Implementation steps